DalongHu/SaRTree/README.md

 mkdir example/test

-perl quicktree.pl -i example/seq/ -r example/ACICU.fna -o example/test -t 4 -d
+perl quicktree.pl -i example/seq/ -r example/ACICU.fna -o example/test -t 4 -d -c 10

 In the output folder: The "tree.nwk" will be the output tree and the "final.fasta" will be the SNP list after recombination filtering.